+Author contributions.
 AS, ST, SW and MD conceived the research idea and designed the conducted experiments.
-AS conducted the EPR experiments and analysed the results with ST. The spin labelled ligand was synthesised in the lab of VW.
+AS conducted the EPR experiments and analysed the results with ST. The spinlabelled ligand was synthesised in the lab of VW.
 AS prepared all the figures and wrote the draft manuscript.
-All authors discussed the results and revised the manuscript.
+All the authors discussed the results and revised the manuscript.

-7 Competing interests

-The authors declare no conflict of interests.
+Competing interests.
+The authors declare that they have no conflict of interest.